 Qualifiers for the 2023 Masters

-AUGUSTA, Ga. — The players eligible and expected to compete in the 87th Masters, to be played April 6-9.
+AUGUSTA, Ga. — The 89 players expected to compete in the 87th Masters, to be played April 6-9.
 Players listed only in the first category for which they are eligible (a-amateur).
 One spot remains for the winner of the Valero Texas Open.

 MASTERS CHAMPIONS: Scottie Scheffler, Hideki Matsuyama, Dustin Johnson, Tiger Woods, Patrick Reed, Sergio Garcia, Danny Willett, Jordan Spieth, Bubba Watson, Adam Scott, Charl Schwartzel, Phil Mickelson, Zach Johnson, Mike Weir, Vijay Singh, Jose Maria Olazabal, Bernhard Langer, Fred Couples, Sandy Lyle, Larry Mize.